Graduate Summer Research Grants

-In addition a third prize, in the amount of $5,000, may go to an exceptional post-enrollment student working on a dissertation that is seriously engaged with core American Studies themes.
-In addition to the common application, an applicant for this prize needs to submit a dissertation abstract, at least one completed chapter from the dissertation, a letter of recommendation from the dissertation advisor, a cv, and a description of how the applicant intends to use the prize money.
+In addition a third grant, in the amount of $5,000, may go to an exceptional post-enrollment student working on a dissertation that shows significant engagement with the field of American Studies.
+Applications must include the following: a dissertation abstract, at least one completed chapter from the dissertation, a letter of recommendation from the dissertation advisor, a cv, and a description of how the applicant intends to use the prize money.

-We expect prize winners to present their work during the 2013-2014 academic year in the graduate salon of the Program in American Studies and to participate in the American Studies Workshop and in other events and activities of the Program.
+We expect award recipients to present their work during the 2016-17 academic year in the graduate salon of the Program in American Studies and to participate in the American Studies Workshop and in other events and activities of the Program.

 Students must apply for these grants through the University's SAFE website.
 The application deadline is February 15, 2016, with awards announced by May 1.
 Application must be made online at SAFE: http://www.princeton.edu/studentfunding/